gbdev/gbdev.github.io/website/guides/lyc_timing.md

 ![Example of raster effect](/deadcscroll/gif/xysine.gif)

 However, unlike some consoles like the SNES, raster effects on the Game Boy have to be performed by the CPU.
-The easiest way to implement raster effects is with the rLYC register at $FF45.
+The easiest way to implement raster effects is with the LYC register at $FF45.
 Here's how the Pan Docs explain this register's simple function:

 > [**FF45 - LYC (LY Compare) (R/W)**](https://gbdev.io/pandocs/Scrolling.html#ff45---lyc-ly-compare-rw)